AVICA: A fully automated CASA pipeline for large volume VLBI data calibration: Code structure of AVICA

 \subsection{\texttt{ALFRD}: Workflow manager}

-\texttt{ALFRD}\footnote{\url{https://github.com/avikhagol/alfrd}} is the scheduling and workflow management module bundled with \texttt{VASCO}.
+\texttt{ALFRD}\footnote{\url{https://github.com/avikhagol/alfrd}} is the scheduling and workflow management module bundled with \texttt{AVICA}.
 While integrated into the pipeline, \texttt{ALFRD} is developed as a standalone Python package that can be installed and utilized independently for broader task-scheduling applications.
+Commonly used workflow managers such as \texttt{Snakemake}, \texttt{Nextflow} or \texttt{Airflow} offer similar orchestration capabilities, but each introduces a substantial dependency stack of its own.
+This is problematic in a \texttt{CASA} environment, where the calibration software pins specific versions of shared libraries such as \texttt{protobuf}, and where introducing a heavy external manager risks version conflicts that can break the runtime. \texttt{ALFRD} was therefore developed in-house to provide the orchestration required by the pipeline as a lightweight Python package with minimal dependencies, avoiding any interference with the \texttt{CASA} software stack while keeping installation and configuration simple for the end user.
 It is designed to sustain uninterrupted execution across large dataset batches, featuring the ability to resume workflows from the point of failure.
-Each pipeline step is implemented as a callable function within the \texttt{VASCO} library, which \texttt{ALFRD} invokes in sequence according to the configured workflow.
+Each pipeline step is implemented as a callable function within the \texttt{AVICA} library, which \texttt{ALFRD} invokes in sequence according to the configured workflow.
 To manage these runs, \texttt{ALFRD} maintains a registry of all datasets, tracks their status at each processing stage, and generates an active log.
 This registry can be provided in common tabular formats, such as CSV files or spreadsheets, with each row corresponding to a single dataset.

 A key feature of \texttt{ALFRD} is the ability to attach an external spreadsheet, such as a Google Sheet, to the pipeline workflow.
 This spreadsheet serves as a human-readable progress monitor, recording the processing status of each dataset as it advances through the calibration stages.
 Entries are updated automatically as workflows are dispatched and completed, providing a real-time overview of the pipeline progress - including the number of datasets successfully calibrated, those currently being processed, and those that have encountered failures requiring attention.
 This makes it straightforward to monitor the state of a large batch run without inspecting individual log files.
 Upon completion of each dataset, \texttt{ALFRD} collects the resulting output and diagnostic products and writes the outcomes back to the progress spreadsheet.